agiratech-antojaslin/atic-mbr-internal/README.md

 ## Project Name:

-American Transit - MBR
+American Transit - DOCMATIC

 ## Description:

-The bill repricing system to the insurance company for the claims that injured party proposes to pay.
+A tool to create a collection of related documents called as 'Defense package'.

 ## Technologies Used: